chuyinking/wss-rkhs/README.md

 # wss-rkhs
-Source code for the paper "A Unified Variational Framework for Deep Weakly Supervised Image Segmentation" (accepted by Journal of Mathematical Imaging and Vision, to be published)
+Source code for the paper "A Unified Variational Framework for Deep Weakly Supervised Image Segmentation" (accepted by the Journal of Mathematical Imaging and Vision, to be published)

 ## Preparing
 Download the ResNet-101 weight file (.pth) and put it into the folder